2010 Georgia Tech Yellow Jackets football team: South Carolina State

-Pregame Line: South Carolina State +34

 The Georgia Tech Yellow Jackets opened their season with a victory against the Bulldogs of South Carolina State, 41–10.
 This match up pitted two defending conference champions against each other.
 The Jackets winning the ACC championship with a record of 11–3 and the Bulldogs the Mid-Eastern Athletic Conference championship in the FCS with a record of 10–2.
 The Jackets opened the scoring 35-yard run by quarterback Joshua Nesbitt.
 Nesbitt became the focus of the offense that lost the leading receiver, Demaryius Thomas, and leading rusher, Jonathan Dwyer, from last year's team.
 He finished the day with 130 yards and three rushing touchdowns.
 Rounding out the scoring were B-back Roddy Jones with two touchdown runs and backup quarterback Tevin Washington with one touchdown run.
 Tech's option offense worked well gaining 384 total yards, 372 of those coming on the ground.

 South Carolina State's offense although not scoring a lot was able to move the ball on the new Al Groh 3–4 Defensive scheme.
 The Bulldogs were led by Asheton Jordan who ran for 125 yards on 17 carries and set up the Bulldogs' only touchdown with a 55-yard run to the Georgia Tech 3 in the third quarter.
 Quarterback Malcolm Long then scored from a yard out.
 Long was 11–25 passing for 94 yards.
 On the day SCSU amassed total 272 yards.
 The other score came when a 17-play drive stalled at the Georgia Tech 5-yard line and Blake Erickson converted a 28-yard field goal.